uclaioes/bayren-atlas/methods.md

 Despite our efforts to produce the most accurate data as possible, there are inherent limitations to each of the data sources listed here and in the methodologies used to generate these statistics.

 **1\.
-Missing Non-PG\&E Consumption Data**
+Missing Non-PG&E Consumption Data**

-All aggregated reported totals only include PG\&E territory.
+All aggregated reported totals only include PG&E territory.
 Data for smaller publicly owned or other utilities are not included.

-Non-PG\&E usage data from Healdsburg, Palo Alto, Alameda, Pittsburg Power Company Island Energy, Silicon Valley Power, Hetch Hetchy Power, Port of Oakland are not included in these totals.
+Non-PG&E usage data from Healdsburg, Palo Alto, Alameda, Pittsburg Power Company Island Energy, Silicon Valley Power, Hetch Hetchy Power, Port of Oakland are not included in these totals.
 Additionally, usage data from Hercules in prior to 2014 is not included.

 **2\.
 Parcel Data Errors and Gaps**

 Much of the analysis presented in the Energy Atlas is predicated upon the assumption that parcel data for building use, size, vintage and design information are both accurate and complete.
 Parcel data is collected and maintained by individual counties, and some level of error is to be expected.
 Tax assessors’ data are known to undercount square footage and contain incomplete information for non-taxable properties such as churches, government buildings, schools and nonprofit organizations (deemed “institutional” use type in the Energy Atlas).
 For these buildings, consumption statistics relating to building size and year built often reflect these errors.
 Parcel data can also contain errors in land use types, which will be reflected in the reported energy consumption statistics by building use type, since parcels are the underlying source of information for designating these categories.

-An additional limitation is that while the years of energy data span 2013 to 2017, the parcel data for the region corresponds to the year 2018, so changes to construction or land use during the study time frame may not be reflected at the precise moment of consumption.
+An additional limitation is that while the years of energy data span 2015 to 2021, the parcel data for the region corresponds to the year 2023, so changes to construction or land use during the study time frame may not be reflected at the precise moment of consumption.

-MTC provided the standardized version of the parcel data used in this analysis.
-As MTC updates this data and shares with UCLA, the resulting aggregations will likely be updated on this website as well.
-Any updates to the underlying data will be noted in the Findings/Data Stories page.

 The version of parcel data received by UCLA has data gaps, particularly for building attribute information including use type, year built, and square-footage.
 Because use type is integral to assigning a consumption use type category in this tool, UCLA attempted to fill in as many gaps as possible from other data sources.
 This was done by collecting publicly available parcel data and zoning information from each county where applicable.
 For some parcels, UCLA assigned null use types by determining the utility designated use type category from the account present on such a parcel (ie. NAICS code or sector ID from the utility billing data).